 |Position:||Associate Head Coach|

-In two seasons contributing his coaching expertise to the Golden Bears, Yuri Suguiyama has been instrumental in Cal’s men’s swimming and diving’s success, helping David Durden’s squad to a national runner-up finish in 2013 and the NCAA team championship in 2014.
+In three seasons as an assistant coach for the Cal men's swimming and diving team, Yuri Suguiyama has been instrumental in the Bears' success, helping David Durden’s squad to the NCAA team championship in 2014 and runner-up finishes in 2013 and 2015.
 For his outstanding work during the 2013-14 campaign, Suguiyama was named the College Swimming Coaches Association of America’s Assistant Coach of the Year.

 Prior to joining the Bears, Suguiyama was the coach of the Nation’s Capital Swim Club out of the Washington D.C. area for six years and was renowned for his work with then 15-year-old Olympic champion Katie Ledecky, who won the 800-meter freestyle at both the 2012 U.S. Olympic Trials and the London Games.

 Ledecky was not Suguiyama’s only standout.
 His club broke 19 Potomac Valley records, were ranked at the top nationally in 12 different events, and were on the top 100 lists all-time for 19 different events.
 Suguiyama was a member of the USA coaching staff for the 2012 Junior Pan Pacific Championships in Honolulu, Hawaii and was a nominee for the 2012 Coach of the Year Award by the American Swim Coaches Association.

 “It’s an honor to join the Cal men’s swimming program with an opportunity to contribute to the championship culture Dave Durden has created in Berkeley,” said Suguiyama upon his hiring.
 “I’m excited to be able to work with the student-athletes and become a member of this great university and its local communities.”